DheerajMadda/test/README_Trainer.md

 &emsp;&emsp; □ **ModelCheckpoint:** It saves the checkpoint(s) (model, optimizer, scheduler) to the disk for each epoch.
 It also features to only save the best checkpoint. </br>

-- **Loggers:** </br>

-&emsp;&emsp; □ **CSVLogger:** It logs the hyperparameters (batch_size, epochs, optimizer, scheduler), loss and/ or metrics to a csv file. </br>

-&emsp;&emsp; □ **TensorBoardLogger:** It logs the hyperparameters (batch_size, epochs, optimizer, scheduler), loss and/ or metrics to a tensorboard log file which then can be visualized in TensorBoard. </br>

 - **Training Precisions:** </br>

 &emsp;&emsp; □ **FP32**: This is the default training precision (single-precision) of the Trainer.
 Range:- 1.17e-38 to 3.40e38 </br>

 &emsp;&emsp; □ **FP16**: It trains the model in FP16 (half-precision).
 It helps in reducing memory consumption.
 But it is recommended to **NOT** use this precision for training as it has small dynamic range and may result in NaN values during training.
 Range:- 6.10e-5 to 6.55e4 </br>

+&emsp;&emsp; □ **BF16**: It trains the model in  </br>

+&emsp;&emsp; □ **FP16 AMP (Automatic Mixed Precision)**: It trains the model in both FP32 and FP16.
+The reduction in memory consumption may not be significant.
+It is preferred over true FP16 as it uses both the single and half precisions that will avoid producing NaN values during training. </br>

-&emsp;&emsp; □ **BF16**: It trains the model in Brain-Floating, BFP16 (half-precision: a format that was developed by Google Brain, an artificial intelligence research group at Google).
+&emsp;&emsp; □ **BF16 AMP (Automatic Mixed Precision)**: Brain-Floating, BFP16 (half-precision: a format that was developed by Google Brain, an artificial intelligence research group at Google).
 It helps in reducing memory consumption.
-It is preferred over FP16 as it has the same dynamic range as FP32, thus it will avoid producing NaN values during training.
+It has the same dynamic range as FP32.
 It is important to note that it is only supported on the Ampere architecture GPUs and the Trainer will raise an Exception if it is compiled with BF16 for CPU, or the GPU that does not support it.
-Range:- 1.17e-38 to 3.40e38 </br>

-&emsp;&emsp; □ **FP16 AMP (Automatic Mixed Precision)**: It trains the model in both FP32 and FP16.
-The reduction in memory consumption may not be significant.
-It is preferred over just FP16 as it uses both the single and half precisions that will avoid producing NaN values during training. </br>

-&emsp;&emsp; □ **BF16 AMP (Automatic Mixed Precision)**: It trains the model in both FP32 and BFP16.
+Range:- 1.17e-38 to 3.40e38.
+Now, BF16 AMP (Automatic Mixed Precision), it trains the model in both FP32 and BFP16.
 The reduction in memory consumption may not be significant. </br>

 - **Gradient Accumulation:** It is a technique where you can train on bigger batch sizes than your machine would normally be able to fit into memory.
 This is done by accumulating gradients over several batches, and only stepping the optimizer after a certain number of batches have been performed.
 It will cost additional training time. </br>